25 Different Types of Wasps in Colorado

 They are types of wasps in Colorado with a rather mild temperament and are rarely aggressive unless disturbed.

-They primarily feed on nectar and pollen but occasionally hunt small caterpillars or beetle larvae.
+They feed on nectar and pollen but occasionally hunt small caterpillars or beetle larvae.

-They play an important role in controlling garden pests and pollinating flowers and other plants.
+They are important in controlling garden pests and pollinating flowers and other plants.

 Weevils and other beetles are hunted and collected by members of the genus Cerceris.